mh-skjelvareid/synaptus/README.md

 - 'experimental' contains "draft" code related to smaller concepts and ideas, including tilt compensation.
 The code is not fully polished/commented.

+# Installation
+Download the toolbox and add (at least) the "core" folder to the Matlab / Octave path.
+Run the scripts found under "test" to see example usage of the different algorithms.
+Open and run the scripts under "learn" to see simplified versions of some of the algorithms, with plots.

 # Contributing
 Contributions to the toolbox are most welcome; bug reports, suggestions for changes, datasets, new algorithms - anything you think is relevant.
 See [CONTRIBUTING](CONTRIBUTING.md) file for further details.